mobxjs/mobx/docs/refguide/api.md

 You can also directly create the desired observable type, see below.

-The following conversion rules are applied, but can be fine-tuned by using *modifiers*.
+The following conversion rules are applied, but can be fine-tuned by using *decorators*.
 See below.

 1. If *value* is an instance of an [ES6 Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map): a new [Observable Map](map.md) will be returned.
 Observable maps are very useful if you don't want to react just to the change of a specific entry, but also to the addition or removal of entries.
 1. If *value* is an array, a new [Observable Array](array.md) will be returned.